ICOS-Carbon-Portal/jupyter/notebooks/introduction/README.md

 <br>

-The directory also includes folders with ancillary data:
+The folder also includes subfolders with ancillary data:
 * explanatory images (used in the notebooks)
 * logos